totisviribus/DMFT_GCRM/README.md

 ## SelfConsistent.py
 This python code obtains the stable solution of the GCRM with intraspecific suppression by minimizing the difference between the given variable values and the self-consistent equation solutions.

-To run the python code `SelfConsistent.py', SciPy library is needed.
+To run the python code, SciPy library is needed.